-Layer Masks are a powerful Photoshop tool, often used for compositing images as well as selectively applying image adjustments or corrections to a specific part of an image.
-They can be used on Image Layers as well as Adjustment Layers.
+Layer Masks are a powerful Photoshop tool.
+They can be used for compositing images or selectively applying adjustments or corrections to a specific part of an image.
+Masks can be used on Image Layers as well as Adjustment Layers in Photoshop.

-Having an understanding of Layer Masks opens up a million creative opportunities in Photoshop.
-It also simply helps you get through basic edits more efficiently and, most importantly, non-destructively.
+Understanding of Layer Masks is essential.
+It opens up endless creative opportunities in Photoshop.
+These skills will also simply help you get through basic edits more efficiently and, most importantly, non-destructively.

 WHAT ARE PHOTOSHOP LAYER MASKS?

 They are a method of hiding or revealing part of a layer.
 This is achieved by painting on the mask with either white or black.